 Polymeric sand is considered to be one of the best materials for walk and patio joint sand.
 Its composition is such that it can easily seep in between the narrow spaces in the pavers and strengthen the surface.
 It also discourages foliage growth, like weeds, to build in the joints and cracks.
 Besides that, with polymeric sand your paver will be prevented from the havocs of common pests, like ants, which thrive in patio sand.
 The biggest advantage that polymeric sand has over regular sand is its durability, helping you to minimize your maintenance cost in the long run.
 If you are building a new patio or walk, make sure that you use this variant.
 However, if your initial landscaping was constructed with regular sand, you can replace it with polymeric sand while repairing.
 You can use a pressure washer to disintegrate the old sand.
 After the surface is dries down, sweep the polymeric sand into the joints and then mist the surface lightly.
 You can sweep over one more time to ensure that there are no gaps left.

 Reset the Pavers

 If the surface of your paver has become uneven, you can repair the damage by removing the pavers that need to be reset.
 Following that, add a small amount of sand to the base course to make the surface level.
 Before you replace the pavers, make sure that you compact the additional sand.
 After replacing the pavers, sweep polymeric sand into the joints.
 Keep in mind that this is just a basic repair that can be done on your own.
 However, if the damage to the paver is too intense, it is advisable to employ the services of a professional inspection and repair to be restored fully.

-If you happen to require professional help regarding your paver, driveway or patio, you can elicit the services of Action Home Services for all your problems at the most competitive prices.
+If you happen to require professional help regarding your paver, driveway or patio, you can elicit the services of Action Home Services and our landscaping experts for all your problems at the most competitive prices.